rileywoods0/threads/testing/README.md

 ## Notes
 - `.vscode/settings.json` here pins `threads.backendUrl` to `http://localhost:8000` and shortens the flush interval for faster feedback.
 - `threads.resumeMode` defaults to `quiet` (no popups) — use the Threads sidebar or status bar to resume.
+- `threads.autoCheckpoint.*` is set to short values in this workspace so you can verify interval/idle triggers quickly.
 - The sample files in `src/` cover multiple languages to exercise event payloads.
 - The markdown summary lives at `.threads/last-session.md` after you save a session—perfect to hand to Copilot/Cursor/Claude as context when reopening the project.